frederic-perez/AmE-dictionary/data/idioms.md

 __sweep (one) off (one’s) feet__ :two: To charm one in such a way that they form an instant and strong romantic attraction, usually unexpectedly. _A: “Is Lucy still gushing about her new boyfriend?”
 B: “Yeah, he must have really swept her off her feet._
 __sweep down on (someone or something)__
 __sweep in (to some place)__ To dash or run into some place.
-__sweet spot__ :five: A particular point, area, or range where something will be most effective or beneficial. _The tension is in my shoulders.
+__sweet spot__ :six: A particular point, area, or range where something will be most effective or beneficial. _The tension is in my shoulders.
 Move your hands a little higher… there!
 That’s the sweet spot._
 __sweet tooth__
 __swept away__
 __swim against the tide__ To go against or disagree with a prevailing or popularly held opinion or perspective; to act or behave contrary to the majority of others.